GoogleChrome/developer.chrome.com/site/en/blog/permissions-chip/index.md

 Chrome's telemetry data proves that a lot of permission prompts are ignored.
 You can explore the [notification permission data](https://developers.google.com/web/updates/2020/02/notification-permission-data-in-crux) in the Chrome UX report yourself.
-For now, consider the table below that shows how Windows users reacted to the notification prompt on sites in an accumulated way:
+For now, consider the table below that shows how Windows users reacted to the notification prompt on sites in an accumulated way, well noting that geolocation prompts saw a similar dismiss or ignore behavior.

 <div class="table-wrapper scrollbar">
 <table>